 Peter arrived in Coober Pedy over 30 years ago to dig for opal and his mail run commentary is peppered with personal memories about the good old days.

-As we drive away from Coober Pedy, he points out rocky ridges at the edge of town that conceal sprawling underground mansions.
+As we drive away from Coober Pedy, he points out rocky ridges at the edge of town that conceals sprawling underground mansions.

 “Some of these underground homes are really posh; they have swimming pools, gyms, solid gold fittings in the bathrooms and there’s one with en-suite bathrooms attached to all bedrooms”, he says.